|INSTRUCTIONS - Ninja Remote 2: Weaponized|

 6) Pentax / Samsung

-- You must have a straight line of site from remote to TV.
+- You must have a line of sight from remote to TV.
 Remote will not work through walls.

 - The laboratory range is between 200-400 feet.
 Sunlight, and lights can reduce range of remote.